-In 2003 the European Union placed stricter controls on how Vodka must be made and labled.
-According to those rules, Vodka must be made from agricultural origin, which has been distilled to a minimum of 96% ABV.
+In 2003 the European Union placed stricter controls on how vodka must be made and labled.
+According to those rules, vodka must be of agricultural origin, which has been distilled to a minimum of 96% ABV.
 It cannot be diluted with water to an ABV below 37.5% increasing the purity.
 Water is added to reduce the alcoholic strength to bottling strength.
 The water added can therefore account for the 60% of the finished product.

 Types of Vodka